 Essay by Stephen Lyons

-Western Life – January 1999 – Colorado Central Magazine
+Modern Life – November 2000 – Colorado Central Magazine

-Stephen Lyons is a regular contributor to Writers on the Range, a service of High Country News, based in Paonia, Colorado (www.hcn.org).
-He lives in Pullman, Washington.
+Stephen Lyons is a contributor to Writers on the Range, a service of High Country News (www.hcn.org).
+He recently moved to Monticello, Illinois, from Pullman, Washington.